Louvre Museum in Paris, France, is the world’s best art museum.

 – Be well rested and well fed before you head out to see Louvre Museum

-– Buy the Louvre Museum ticket online so that you don’t waste your time and energy waiting in the ticket lines
+– Buy the Louvre Museum ticket online so that you don’t waste your time and energy waiting in the long lines

-– Take regular breaks in between browsing through the art on display
+– Take regular breaks in between to keep the art fatigue away

 If you follow these tips, you can extend your Louvre Museum tour to 4-5 hours.

 There are 380,000 artifacts in the Louvre Museum out of which 35,000 pieces are on display.
 More such Louvre Museum facts.